cbuchko/old-website/_posts/2020-05-06-communitytop15.markdown

 <img class="blog-image" src="/images/community_episodes/chicken.png" alt="Contemporary American Poultry" />

 On This first full fledge homage episode checks all of the boxes.

+Talk about how well done Abed is and how they portray Autism.

 ## 6. Studies in Modern Movement